AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling

-Many tasks, including instance segmentation, image generation and super-resolution, require upsampling of the input, which has the inverse goal of pooling.
+Many tasks, including instance segmentation, image generation and super-resolution, require upsampling of inputs or signals, which has the inverse goal of pooling.
 With the exception of LiftPool~\cite{zhao2021liftpool}, pooling operations cannot be reversed as this would lead to sparse upsampling results (e.g., using maximum pooling~\cite{badrinarayanan2017segnet}).
-Common upsampling approaches such as interpolation, transposed convolutions and de-convolution approximate, rather than reconstruct, the higher-dimensional features.
-The lack of inclusion of prior knowledge is an obstacle as the encoding of information to a lower dimensionality comes at a loss of local information in the higher dimension.
-Instead, we argue that the inclusion of prior local knowledge benefits the upsampling process.
-Based on the same formulation as adaPool, we introduce an upsampling process (\textit{adaUnPool}).
+Common upsampling approaches such as interpolation, transposed convolutions and de-convolution approximate, rather than reconstruct, the higher-resolution features.
+The lack of inclusion of prior knowledge is an obstacle as the encoding of information to a lower resolution comes at a loss of local information.
+Instead, we argue that introducing prior local knowledge benefits the upsampling process.
+Based on the same formulation as adaPool, we propose \textit{adaUnPool} for upsampling.